klemtek/ninesquare/README.md

 - **Click** a highlighted green square to move or jump
 - **Click** the same unit again to deselect
 - **Click** another of your units to switch selection
+- **Click** "End Turn" button during jump sequences to voluntarily end your turn

 ### Win Conditions
-- Move all your remaining units into the opponent's home area, OR
+- Move all your remaining units into the opponent's home area
-- Capture all opponent units

 ## Installation & Setup